Localised and very action-packed, extremely helpful in my line of work.

 - Assessing new crisis communications tools and services in the market: Is there a new way out?

-- Identify the main principles behind an effective SOP
+- Identifying the main principles behind an effective crisis communications structure

-- Critical touchpoints in the first 24 hours of crisis management
+- Critical touchpoints in the first 24 hours of a crisis

 Afternoon Refreshments & Networking Break